cfpb/design-system/docs/pages/setting-the-foundation.md

   * Explore any tension that might impact how you are perceived as a representative of the federal government when engaging with these communities.

-  As 18F points out in their [presentation on community-centered design and research](https://web.archive.org/web/20241208180041/https://www.youtube.com/watch?v=j1ZJO8maV7s), people often access government services in their most vulnerable moments.
+  People often access government services in their most vulnerable moments.
 Recognize the power imbalance between the federal government you’re representing and the people we serve.

   Engage with the broader community (other government agencies, nonprofits, grassroots organizations, or other groups working on a community level) to seek out knowledge and additional perspectives.